 Liquidity Risk on account of unlisted securities: The liquidity and valuation of the Schemes' investments due to their holdings of unlisted securities may be affected if they have to be sold prior to their target date of divestment.
-The unlisted security can go multi asset, multi manager down in value before the divestment date and selling of these securities before the divestment date can lead to losses in the portfolio.
+The unlisted security can go down in value before the divestment date and selling of these securities before the divestment date can lead to losses in the portfolio.